Cast Iron Pipes Lawsuit

 There are 76 million homes nationwide that are silently suffering from leaking sewage—or are on the brink of facing this homeowner’s nightmare.
 The majority of homes built before 1975 have cast iron pipes for sewage and water.
 At best, these pipes will last for 50 to 75 years.
 But depending on the environment, pipes can corrode as early 25 to 40 years.

 Insurance companies often try to fight pipe damage claims by providing low settlements or worse, denying them altogether.
-With legal representation though, policyholders typically receive three times more from insurers than those without representation.
+With legal representation, though, policyholders typically receive three times more from insurers than those without representation.

 Corrosion, or rust, is a common culprit of cracked, leaking, and ruptured pipes.
 It causes 25% of all pipe failures.

 Cast iron pipes can corrode externally or internally.
 External corrosion is caused by acidity in the soil.
-In moisture-rich environments, like Florida, this process can happen much faster, necessitating pipe repair as early as 25 to 40 years.
+In moisture-rich environments, in states like Florida, this process can happen much faster, necessitating pipe repair as early as 25 to 40 years.

 Corrosion inside cast iron pipes is more common.
 Sewage can build up hydrogen sulfide gas, which, when oxidized, creates sulfuric acid—the cause of cast iron corrosion.